-Most times when humans receive feedback that conflicts with their self-image, they tend to suffer the severe disorientation and psychological anarchy therefore they but up ego defenses mechanism to help them overcome such experiences, Here are tips that will help you handle negative feedback
+Most times when humans receive Negative feedback that conflicts with their self-image, they tend to suffer the severe disorientation and psychological anarchy therefore they put up ego defenses mechanism to help them overcome such experiences, Here are tips that will help you handle negative feedback

 No matter how invested you are in what you do, it pays to remember that you are not your job.
 It’s easy to take negative feedback related to your performance as a personal attack, but it’s healthier to acknowledge your emotions and put them aside trying not to react defensively is not always a wise decision.

 Emotional intelligence (EQ) refers to the ability to recognize and effectively manage your colleagues’ workplace behaviors, and is an important factor in workplace success.

 Though it’s difficult, it is important to push yourself to be positive about the criticism and maintain respect for all parties.